p0nce/console-colors/README.md

   ```

 - Colors can be disabled globally, with `disableConsoleColors()`.
+  It is an often wanted thing in command-line tools with colors.
-  They are also disabled if `stdout` isn't a terminal, or if the terminal initialization failed.
+  Colors are also disabled if `stdout` isn't a terminal, or if the terminal initialization failed.

 We are heading towards the ultimate console in D. Reaching for the stars here.